- About Omni

 How many times can I renew a book?

-There is no limit on the number of times you can renew a book from the Laurier Library or other Omni libraries.
+There is no limit on the number of times you can renew a books from the Laurier Library, the University of Waterloo or the University of Guelph.
 However, if someone else requests an item you have borrowed you will need to return it.
+For all other Omni libraries, loans are not renewable at this time.

 Can I still place holds and recalls on books?